This Seville travel guide will introduce you to everything you need to know to eat well, save money, and see the sights Seville provides!

 Visit the Royal Alcázar

-The Royal Alcázar of Seville (also known as al-Qasr al-Muriq) is the oldest residential palace in Europe still in use today.
+The Royal Alcázar of Seville (also known as al-Qasr al-Muriq) is the oldest residential palace in Europe and is still used today.
 It’s an example of Moorish architecture dating to the 14th century.
-There are giant galleries, ornate rooms, and beautiful gardens.
-The palace was built for the Christian king Peter of Castile after Christian armies reconquered the city in 1248.
+The palace has giant galleries, ornate rooms, and beautiful gardens.
+It was built for the Christian king Peter of Castile after Christian armies reconquered the city in 1248.
 More importantly, it’s also a UNESCO World Heritage Site.

 ©tegustaviajar.com